M. Govinda Pai: Works

-Awards and legacy
+About his rewards and legacy

 In 1949, the then Madras Government conferred on him the Rashtrakavi award.
 He was the president of Kannada Sahitya Sammelana at Bombay in 1951.

 On his 125th birth anniversary, a national award was instituted in his name and his old house at Manjeshwar is mooted to be a national monument.

 In Udupi near his native place, the Govind Pai Research Institute is established near MGM College of Dr. T.M.A Pai Foundation of Manipal institutions.
 Other centres in the vicinity are Yakshagana & Janapada Samshodhana Kendra, Kanakadasa Peetha and Tulu lexicon project.

 Govind Pai was also acknowledged by the government of Kerala.
 The Govind Pai Memorial College is a part of Kannur University in Manjeswar is a testimonial for this.

 Govind Pai attended the Intermediate Course at Government College, Mangalore.
 It was here that he had Panje Mangesh Rao as one of his teachers.
 Panje was another pioneer of the Modern Kannada literary renaissance.
 Govind Pai had once asked Panje for the text of two songs which Panje used to recite.
 Panje used to borrow literary journals from Govind Pai, who, even as a lad of 13, had developed a taste for books and had started subscribing to literary journals.

 On the occasion of Govind Pai's 125th birthday celebration at Manjeshwar, the foundation stone for the 'Gilivindu Project' was laid.
 The Union government and state governments of Kerala and Karnataka jointly took the initiative to build a memorial by planning a project called 'Gilivindu' at an estimated cost of Rs 20 million, which will consist of an open amphitheater, venue for staging plays, art exhibitions, Yakshagana, library section, preservation of manuscripts, research, comparative studies, archives, guest house for scholars etc.

 The Indian Oil Corporation (IOC) foundation would meet the expenses to renovate the Govinda Pai memorial building into a museum, library and an auditorium.
-The initiative was part of the ‘Gulivindu’ project, launched by the Kerala and Karnataka governments, to develop the poet’s ancestral house here into a national level centre of literature, culture, and research.
+The initiative was part of the ‘Gulivindu’ project, launched by the Kerala and Karnataka governments, to develop the poet's ancestral house here into a national level centre of literature, culture, and research.